jomstile/Johns_portfolio/SQL_project/EDA_Processes/UCDP_EDA.md

 * Visual Insights: Compelling Tableau visualizations that illuminate trends and relationships within the data.
 * Key Findings: A succinct summary of the most significant discoveries and insights from the analysis.

-### Delve into the Data:
-* Data Overview: Get acquainted with the dataset's structure and contents, understanding its core elements.
-* Initial Exploration: Unmask key characteristics through summary statistics and insightful visualizations, revealing the data's initial story.
-* SQL Queries: Drill down into specifics with focused SQL code, extracting targeted information and revealing hidden patterns.
-* Visual Insights: Witness powerful Tableau visualizations that bring trends and relationships to life, illuminating the data's deeper layers.
-* Key Findings and Observations: Culminate your journey with a concise summary of the most significant discoveries and insights gleaned from the analysis.

 ### Disclaimer:
 * Every statistic represents individuals harmed, displaced, and forever marked by conflicts.
 Stopping armed conflict remains an important moral obligation.
 * This analysis is for educational purposes only and not intended for academic study or decision-making.
 Please refer to the Uppsala Conflict Data Program for academic use.